LCRT215/Sprint-Challenge-Redux-Smurfs/Answers.md

-store holds the whole state tree actions send data to the application from the store
+store holds the whole state tree actions send data to the application from the store reducers change the states based on the actions sent to the store

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 1. What is middleware?

+middleware is code you can put between the framework receiving a request and the framework generating a response

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

 1. Which `react-redux` method links up our `components` with our `redux store`?